learn about the Breast Biopsy and Cancer Results -Do & Don’t

 Stereotactic biopsies, guided by mammograms, involve compressing the breast for imaging before the procedure.
 These biopsies don’t require general anesthesia, so you’ll be awake during the test.
 While core needle biopsies are relatively fast, they usually take more time than fine needle aspirations.

-Surgical (Open) Breast Biopsy
+Surgical (Open) Breast Biopsy and Cancer

 Surgical biopsies, usually performed in hospitals, are outpatient procedures.
 Although not commonly used for breast biopsies, they might be recommended if needle biopsies yield unclear results.
 In surgical biopsies, a scalpel and other tools are used to cut and remove all or part of the suspicious area, which is then examined under a microscope in a lab to check for cancer cells.